 As the firm has not yet implemented the systems and controls whose design we have evaluated we are not able to, and do not, provide any assurance as to whether:

-- d) the systems, controls and calculations have been put in place as designed; or - e) the systems and controls are operating effectively.]
+- a. the systems, controls and calculations will be put in place as designed; or - b. the systems and controls will operate effectively.]

 Opinion

 In our opinion: